 More than 150 head coaches have cycled through the NFL since 1990.
 Some have been or will be Hall of Famers.
 Others live in infamy with fans because of how poorly they did, including the just-fired Urban Meyer.
 This article is about them.

-In taking an unbiased look on the worst of the worst over the last 28 years, many coaches on this list have been forgotten, while others who are not on this list are remembered and hated.
+In taking an unbiased look on the worst of the worst over the last three decades, many coaches on this list have been forgotten, while others who are not on this list are remembered and hated.
 For example, Rich Kotite may be despised by both Philadelphia Eagles’ and New York Jets’ fans, but he had an 11- and 10-win season and a .482 winning percentage.
 That’s better than the 20 on this list, which includes one coach who was just fired before even making it through a full season and one who is once again enjoying success in the college ranks.
 Some were just bad.
 Others were victims of circumstance, but aren’t we all.